talzab/team_aragon/README.md

 ```
 python load_quality.py <date> <file_name>
 ```
-Replace <file_name> with the name of the CSV file containing the quality data, e.g., Hospital_General_Information-2021-07.csv.
+Replace <file_name> with the name of the CSV file containing the quality data.

 For example:
 ```